Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 ```

-<strong>All implementations must fit the generic specification of the module.</strong> Each implementation language included in the module must have at least one version that returns the same output for a given input.
-Other versions within each implementation that offer extensions of the core functionality may escape this requirement according to the nature of the alternative design.
+**All implementations must fit the generic specification of the module.** Each implementation language included in the module should have at least one version that returns the same output for a given input.
+Other versions within each implementation that offer variations or extensions of the core functionality may escape this requirement according to the nature of the alternative design.

 #### Code style

-Any final code attached to the submission must be functional and readable.
+Any final code attached to the submission must be functional (run without errors, produce the expected behaviour) but also readable by most of our community.
+The module should be understandable for a "good-enough-programmer" that cannot read your mind.

 NASSA recommends authors be attentive to the following points:

 **Naming**.
 Use consistent conventions to differentiate variables, parameters, and functions.
 Enforce exact, self-explanatory names, and avoid names imitating mathematical annotations.
 Exceptions could be made by compensating name simplification with more detailed commentary and documentation.